OlivierLD/raspberry-coffee/README.md

 The languages you use depend a lot on what you expect from your computer.

-If you live on the hardware/sensor side of the world, you might prefer Python, as it is a simple language, close to scripting.
+If you live on the hardware/sensors side of the world, you might prefer Python, as it is a simple language, close to scripting.
 The programs you will write will not be bigger than a couple of thousand lines.

-If you are a mathematician, developing AI models, again Python might be your friend, it is well structured (I know, it's not 100% true), and close enough to your mind set.
+If you are a mathematician, developing AI models, again Python might be your friend, it is well structured (I know, it's not 100% true...
+Ping me for details), and close enough to your mind set.
 You don't need to learn what will give extra value to - say - the JVM languages.

 Now, if you need _to scale_, if you need to run on small single board computers as well as on clouds of big machines, then this is where JVM-based languages come on stage.
 They also provide some remote-debugging features, you only have to see them once to love them.
-Their consistency is also an asset, and you do not have to wait for the runtime to detect the problems and errors (IDEs have made tremendous progresses in this area, leveraging the potential of the JVM).
+Their consistency is also an asset, and you do not have to wait for the runtime to detect problems and errors (IDEs have made tremendous progresses in this area, leveraging the potential of the JVM).
+Their structure allow you to write multi-million line programs (`C` does it too, by the way).

 #### This being said...
 This being said, choosing your favorite language does not necessary isolate you from the rest of the world.